p2rathod/p2rathod.github.io/_posts/2017-09-05-productmgmtcourse-whatis.md

 tags: product-mgmt-course
 ---

-## What is Product Management?

-Product managers are responsible for driving success in a business line, product, or feature.
+Product managers have a fun and exciting job.
+We get to learn, to build, and to communicate.
+We get to work with amazing teams, customers, and users.
+We have the luxury to be creative and process oriented at the same time.
+Our jobs can be fluid.
+We are accountable for driving success in a business line, product, or feature.
 The responsibilities of a product manager come in many forms.
 They are a function of the business profile.
 Some factors include:

-* Is the business a consultancy or product oriented organization
+* The type of company (consultancy or product oriented)
-* Is the company large or small
+* The size of the company (large or small)
-* Is the company consumer or enterprise driven
+* The customer, a user or an enterprise

 No matter the flavours, three themes stay consistent: